v-oidd/human-benchmark/README.md

 **Python Scripts:** Run the script to open a new Chrome tab.
 Log in first if you want to save your results, and press 'p' to start the bot.

 ![Human Benchmark Scores](https://github.com/xMurdererr/human-benchmark/assets/62215220/80ccb8bc-defe-454d-bba4-4766b80e6614)

-# Note

-Results obtained on my machine may vary on yours.